Reflections of a Dad

 Physical preparation in athlete preparation is over-rated.

-Its obvious that few share my belief, considering the amount of focus and effort going into physical development globally.
+It’s obvious that few share my belief, considering the amount of focus and effort going into physical development globally.
 I learnt from my professional experience in North America in the late 1980’s and early 1990s that their culture placed a (potentially excessive) premium on physical development.
 That cultural value is now global, courtesy of the internet.

 The model I ascribe to – and teach – for athlete development states there are four (4) components – technical (skill), tactical (tactics), psychological and physical.
 After based on my four decades of professional experience, I have concluded that (generally speaking) physical development is the least important of them all.